Bill Downs: Early life

 Downs was born in Kansas City, Kansas to William Randall Downs, Sr. and Katherine Lee (née Tyson) Downs.
 He served as the managing editor of the Daily Kansan at the University of Kansas and graduated in 1937 with a bachelor's degree in journalism.
 He began his career as a newspaper reporter for The Kansas City Star and the Kansas City Kansan.
 He soon joined the United Press and worked stints at the Denver and New York bureaus for the next three years.
 At the end of 1940 he was transferred to London, where he covered the war in Europe as a wire reporter over the next two years.

 In September 1942, his former United Press colleague Charles Collingwood introduced him to Edward R. Murrow.
 At the time, Murrow was in search of a reporter to relieve Larry LeSueur as CBS' Moscow correspondent.

-Prior to hiring Downs, Murrow had him undergo two pro forma voice tests, both of which went poorly due in part to Downs' gruff voice, an issue which would affect him throughout his career.
+Prior to hiring Downs, Murrow had him undergo two pro forma voice tests, both of which went poorly due in part to Downs's gruff voice, an issue which would affect him throughout his career.
 However, Murrow was more interested in writing ability when building his team, later recalling that, when faced with complaints from CBS about how his reporters sounded on air, he responded, "I am not looking for announcers, I am looking for people who know what they're talking about."
 After Downs failed the voice tests, Murrow sent him to Piccadilly Circus and told him to describe whatever he saw.
 Murrow enjoyed his account and hired him on the spot, offering $70 weekly and an expense account during his time abroad.

 Downs became a member of Murrow's team of war correspondents who came to be known as the Murrow Boys, and worked alongside Collingwood, LeSueur, William L. Shirer, Howard K. Smith, Eric Sevareid, Richard C. Hottelet, Cecil Brown, and several other CBS reporters stationed throughout Europe.
 Downs was soon sent to head CBS' Moscow bureau and remained there from December 25, 1942, to January 3, 1944.